Special Weather Statement issued for Lewis by NWS - News Break

 Special Weather Statement issued for Lewis by NWS

-Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 20:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Lewis A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN LEWIS COUNTY At 751 PM EDT, a strong thunderstorm was located near Highmarket, or 7 miles northwest of Boonville, moving east at 35 mph.
-Winds in excess of 30 mph are possible with this storm.
-Torrential rainfall is also occurring with this storm, and may cause localized flooding.
-Do not drive your vehicle through flooded roadways.
-Locations impacted include Lyonsdale, Greig, Port Leyden, Lyons Falls, Constableville, Turin, West Leyden, Talcottville and Brantingham.alerts.weather.gov
+Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 18:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Lewis A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN LEWIS COUNTY At 508 PM EDT, a strong thunderstorm was located 8 miles west of McKeever, or 10 miles north of Boonville, moving northeast at 25 mph.
+Winds in excess of 40 mph are possible with this storm.
+Locations impacted include Lyonsdale, Greig, Port Leyden, Lyons Falls, Turin and Brantingham.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.alerts.weather.gov

 Comments / 0